A categorification of Grassmannian cluster algebras: Graded modules and profiles

 \begin{remark} A modification of \cite[Prop~8(b)]{AR89} says that the completion of any indecomposable module is indecomposable.
 However, while the lift $\Mtil$ of a rigid module $M$ must be rigid, the converse is not necessarily true.
 This is because $\Ext_\Gamma^1(\Mtil,\Mtil)$ is just given by the degree 0 part of $\Ext_G^1(M,M)$. \end{remark}

 We can use the graded lift of a rigid indecomposable module in $\CM(\Ah)=\CM_G(\Rh)$ to give a compact notation for it, as we will now explain.
-Observe first that the dimension vector $\alpha$ of any module in $\CM_\Gamma ( \Rb )$ is a non-decreasing function on the poset $\Gamma\dual$ and furthermore, the sets

-will be order ideals and may be described by the \emph{contours} which separate $S_d$ from its complement.
+Observe first that the dimension vector $\alpha$ of any module in $\CM_\Gamma ( \Rb )$ is a non-decreasing function on the poset $\Gamma\dual$ and furthermore, the sets $S_d = \{i\in \Gamma\dual : \alpha_i \geq d \}$ will be order ideals and may be described by the \emph{contours} which separate $S_d$ from its complement.
 Each such contour is a sequence of up or down steps (as in Figure~\ref{fig:contours}) cutting arrows of type $x$ or $y$, respectively, which encircles the cylinder, so that one arrow of each index $1,\ldots, n$ is cut.
 Thus the shape of a contour (which determines it up to shift) may be described by the $k$-subset $I\sub\intvl{1}{n}$ that gives the down-steps, i.e the indices on the $y$-arrows that are cut by the contour.

 Figure~\ref{fig:contours} shows an example of a dimension vector with its contours (in the middle), together with a list of the shapes of those contours (on the left) and the finite quotient poset (on the right) from which any representation of this type must pull-back.